ubccr/ccrdocs/pages/software/building.md

 ## Software build requests

-Users can request software be installed by CCR staff by submitting a new [issue on GitHub here](https://github.com/ubccr/software-layer/issues/new), where you'll be asked to fill out a form and provide information about your research group and the software you'd like to use.
-We ask that you first [search the issues here](https://github.com/ubccr/software-layer/issues?q=is%3Aissue+is%3Aopen+label%3Abuild-request) to see if another user has already submitted a request.
+Users can request software be installed by CCR staff by submitting a new [issue on GitHub](https://github.com/ubccr/software-layer/issues/new), where you'll be asked to fill out a form and provide information about your research group and the software you'd like to use.
+We ask that you first search [CCR's GitHub software issues](https://github.com/ubccr/software-layer/issues?q=is%3Aissue+is%3Aopen+label%3Abuild-request) to see if another user has already submitted a request.
 Users are strongly encourage to vote on which software is to be installed by adding a "like" or "thumbs up" on the issue.
 Due to limited staffing we'll be installing more